Evolution of pi^0 suppression in Au+Au collisions from sqrt(s_NN) = 39 to 200 GeV

 Figure~\ref{fig:raa} shows the nuclear modification factor of \piz{s} measured in \AuAu collisions at \sqsn = 39, 62.4 and 200\,GeV (data from~\cite{ppg080}) as a function of \pt for most central collisions (a) and 40--60\% centrality (b).
 In the most central collisions (0--10\%) there is a significant suppression for all three energies, while in mid-peripheral collisions (40--60\%) at \sqsn=39\,GeV, \raa is consistent with unity above \pt $>$ 3\,\gevc.

-For 0--10\% pQCD calculations~\cite{vitev,vitevprivate} are also shown.
-The solid curves are calculated with the same parametrization that was successful for 200\,GeV \AuAu data (and also 200\,GeV \CuCu ~\cite{ppg084}).
+Figure~\ref{fig:raa} also shows pQCD calculations~\cite{vitev,privatevitev} for 0--10\% centrality.
+The solid curves are obtained with a parametrization of initial-state multiple scattering~\cite{vitev} that overestimates the Cronin effect.
+At high \pt, the theoretical result is compatible with the 200\,GeV \AuAu data (and also 200\,GeV \CuCu data~\cite{ppg084}).
 Neither the 62.4, nor the 39\,GeV data are consistent with the predictions.
 The only qualitative agreement is that the turnover point of the \raa curves moves to higher \pt with lower collision energy as observed in the data.
-The bands are calculated within the same framework but with the Cronin-effect reduced and the energy loss varied by $\pm$10\%.
+The bands are calculated within the same framework but with 30\% larger initial-state parton mean free paths and the energy loss varied by $\pm$10\%.
+The Cronin effect is then compatible with lower energy p+A data and earlier calculations~\cite{Vitev:2004gn}.
 The 200\,GeV data are still well described, the 62.4\,GeV data are consistent within uncertainties, but the 39\,GeV \raa, particularly the shape, is inconsistent with the corresponding band.

-Coupled with the observations that the slopes at high \pt become much steeper, but the bulk properties (like elliptic flow, energy density, apparent temperature) change only slowly in the collision energy range in question, it is quite concievable that hard scattering as a source of particles at a given \pt becomes completely dominant only at higher transverse momentum, i.e. jet quenching will be ``masked" up to higher \pt.
+Coupled with the observations that the slopes at high \pt become much steeper, but the bulk properties (like elliptic flow, energy density, apparent temperature) change only slowly in the collision-energy range in question, it is quite conceivable that hard scattering as a source of particles at a given \pt becomes completely dominant only at higher transverse momentum, i.e. jet quenching will be ``masked" up to higher \pt.
 Note that while the shapes at lower \pt are different, at \pt $>\approx$ 7\,\gevc \raa is essentially the same for the 62.4 and 200 GeV data, irrespective of centrality (see also Fig.~\ref{fig:intraa}).
-While in the 39\,GeV data \raa also shows a decreasing trend at higher \pt, unfortunately the \pt reach of the current data sample precludes any conclusion as to what would happen to their \raa at even higher \pt.
+The simultaneous description of results spanning such a wide range in \sqsn is a challenge for energy-loss models that must incorporate multiple effects beyond radiative energy loss -- effects that may each have a different dependence on \sqsn.